-Professor Patria Hume is Professor of Human Performance in the Auckland University of Technology (AUT) Sport Performance Research Institute New Zealand (SPRINZ).
-Patria is Director of the AUT J.E.
-Lindsay Carter Kinanthropometry Clinic and Archive and is a founding member of the SPRINZ Sports Kinesiology Injury Prevention and Performance (SKIPP) group, the Rugby Codes Research Group, the GymSport Research Group, and the Triathlon Research Group.
+Patria Hume is Professor of Human Performance at the Auckland University of Technology (AUT) Sport Performance Research Institute New Zealand (SPRINZ).
+She is Director of the AUT J.E.
+Lindsay Carter Kinanthropometry Clinic and Archive and a founding member of the SPRINZ Sports Kinesiology Injury Prevention and Performance (SKIPP) group, the Rugby Codes Research Group, the GymSport Research Group, and the Triathlon Research Group.
 She is an active associate member of the National Institute for Stroke and Applied Neurosciences, and the AUT Centre for eHealth.

 Patria was the inaugural Director of SPRINZ from 2000-2009 (taking a break due to her kidney transplant), then 2012 until she became Associate Dean Research for the Faculty of Health and Environmental Sciences from 2013 to 2015.

 Patria received the 2016 International Society of Biomechanics in Sports Geoffrey Dyson Award.
-This is the most prestigious award of ISBS because it is a recognition of individuals who embody and carry out the primary purposes of the Society.
+This is the most prestigious award of ISBS, recognising individuals who embody and carry out the primary purposes of the Society.

 Novel solutions as a result of Patria’s collaborative research have emerged to address coaches’ questions.
 Examples include the gymnastics vaulting feedback system, rowing technique analysis using boat instrumentation and the AUT goggles training system, netball shooting analysis, grinding biomechanics of Team New Zealand sailors, shinguard and mouthguard impact testing.
 Patria was lead researcher for the Sydney 2000 Olympics anthropometry project, the 2014-2015 projects for World Rugby on long term player health outcomes including the effects of concussion, and on player protective equipment and prosthetic devices and hearing aid development for rugby.
 She led the development of the New Zealand Accident Compensation Corporation (ACC) SportSmart injury prevention programme in 1999 and in 2014/15 provided a national review of this injury prevention programme.

 Patria has 598 publications in peer-reviewed journals, book chapters, full papers in conference proceedings, or technical reports.
-She has supervised 22 PhD students and 11 Masters theses students to completion and is currently supervising five PhD students.
+She has supervised 22 PhD students and 11 Masters thesis students to completion and is currently supervising eight PhD students and one MPhil student.
 Topics have ranged from injury prevention strategies for rugby league such as instruments mouth guards and ear patches, to the cause and possible prevention of Achilles tendon injuries in triathletes, to finding ways to improve performance in defence personnel via 3D body scanning and ergonomics approaches.

 Patria has a PhD in Biomechanics (Otago), MSc (Hons) with a double major in Sports Physiology and Sports Psychology (Auckland), BSc with a double major in Physiology and Psychology (Auckland), Postgraduate Certificate in Epidemiology (Rollins School of Public Health), Criterion Certification in Anthropometry (ISAK level 4), and ISAK Certification in Photoscopic Anthropometry.
-Patria had post doctorate studies 1994-1996 in sports injury biomechanics and sports injury prevention at the University of Calgary, in Zurich at ETHZ and at the University of Wollongong.
+Patria undertook post doctorate studies 1994-1996 in sports injury biomechanics and sports injury prevention at the University of Calgary, at ETHZ in Zurich and at the University of Wollongong.

 Current Research Projects